tylingsoft/markedown/README.md

 # markedown

-Markdown parser based on marked added some source map feature.
+Markdown parser based on marked, added some source map feature.

-## Features added
+## features added

 - You can get heading's source line number.